ursais/odoo-template/README.md

 # Template Project

-Template for an Odoo project
+Template for an Odoo project.

 # Prerequisites